n-mam/cpp-npl/README.md

    * File upload.
 The lambda argument is an output callback which is invoked
    * multiple times with chunks of file data as they are uploaded.
 A null "b"
    * (buffer) pointer indicates that there's no more file data to be uploaded.
    * Returning false from this callback closes the transfer.
+Data channel
+   * protection is 'C'lear for the upload implying a granular PROT levels on a
+   * per transfer basis.
    */
   ftp->Upload([](const char *b, size_t n) {
     return true;
-  }, "y.txt", "C:\\x.txt", NPL::EDCProt::Protected);
+  }, "y.txt", "C:\\x.txt", NPL::EDCProt::Clear);

   /**
    * Get the current directory